Up to 6 months 0% APR Financing Available! Learn More >

 What Size Furnace Do I Need?

-What Size Furnace Do I Need?
-When cold seasons approach, you want to choose a furnace that will keep your home warm without breaking the bank or increasing your energy consumption.
-People may assume that larger furnaces heat homes better.
+When the cold season approaches, you want to choose a furnace that will keep your home warm without breaking the bank or increasing your energy consumption.
+You may assume that larger furnaces heat homes better, but the adage that “bigger is better” doesn’t always apply to home heating.
 While large heaters may be perfect for large areas, it's important to find a furnace that is the right size for your living space.
 This article will help you understand what size furnace you need to keep cozy through the winter.

 Why Does Furnace Size Matter?

-Furnace sizing matters because a furnace proportionally sized to fit your house will warm it gradually.
-It will require fewer repairs, last longer and be more energy-efficient than an oversized or undersized furnace.
+Furnace sizing matters because a furnace that’s proportionally sized for your house will warm it gradually.
+It will require fewer repairs, last longer, and be more energy-efficient than an oversized or undersized furnace.
 It will also heat your house evenly, so no space is hotter or colder than the rest of the house.
-If you have a furnace that is too large or too small for your house, you could end up with uncomfortable temperatures, high energy bills or both.
-If a furnace is disproportionate to the size of your house, you may experience the following problems:
+If your furnace is too large or too small for your home, you could end up with uncomfortable temperatures, high energy bills, or both.
+If your furnace is disproportionate to the size of your home, you may experience the following problems:

-Some assume a large furnace will keep their home warmer than a smaller one.
-It can actually make certain parts of your house feel extremely cold while making other parts feel too hot.
+Let’s return to the assumption that a large furnace will keep your home warmer than a smaller one.
+In actuality, an oversized furnace will make certain parts of your house feel extremely cold while making other parts feel too hot.
 Oversized heaters work in quick intervals.
-This means that they will turn on when it's cold and overheat certain rooms, which will then cause them to shut off and make other rooms cold.
-The frequency at which oversized heaters turn on and off makes them less energy efficient than a correctly sized heater.
-They use significantly more energy and raise your energy bill.
-In addition, an oversized heater requires frequent and expensive repairs and will have a shorter lifespan due to frequently turning on and off.
+This means that they will turn on when it's cold and overheat certain rooms, which will then cause the furnace to shut off and make other rooms cold.
+The frequency at which oversized heaters turn on and off makes them less energy-efficient than a correctly sized heater.
+They use significantly more energy, resulting in increased energy bills.
+In addition, an oversized heater requires frequent and expensive repairs, which translates to a shorter lifespan due to frequent cycling between on and off.

 A furnace that is too small will not be able to warm your house to a comfortable temperature on very cold days.
-It will heat your home unevenly, causing some spaces to be very hot but most spaces to be very cold.
+It will heat your home unevenly.
+Some spaces will get very hot, but most spaces in your home will remain cold.
 On the coldest days of the season, an undersized heater will run nonstop, causing it to wear out quicker and significantly increase your energy bills.

 Calculating What Size BTU Furnace You Need